 The earth has 360 degrees, and they are measured using a grid pattern called the graticule.
-Lines of latitude and longitude allow any absolute location on the earth to have an identifiable address of degrees north or south and east or west, which allows geographers to accurately locate, measure, and study spatial activity.
+Lines of latitude and longitude allow any absolute location on the planet to have an identifiable address of degrees north or south and east or west, which will enable geographers to locate, measure, and study spatial activity accurately.

 Geographers and cartographers organize locations on the earth using a series of imaginary lines that encircle the globe.
 The two primary lines are the equator and the prime meridian.
 From these lines, the systems of longitude and latitude are formed, allowing users to locate themselves anywhere on the planet.
 The line is the longest when one travels along in an east-west direction.
 At the equator, the sun is directly overhead at noon on the two equinoxes, which occur in March and September.